Cabochon Carving Tools and Techniques

 You can shape Cratex and felt wheels to fit almost any particular need.
 Simply hold it to a file while it's running.

 Polishing is done with a number of tools.
 If you have a set of tools that you charge yourself, then use the same size and shape as you did in the pre-polish.
 Otherwise, felt or brushes will work.

-Lubrication For Your Tools and Gemstones
+Lubrication for Your Tools and Gemstones

 You need to keep your stone and tools cool.
 Some people use a drip system with a bowl underneath to catch the excess.
 A simpler method is just a small bowl of water.
 Simply dip the stone every few seconds.
-You will find that as the carved areas get deeper, the water stays in them longer.
+You'll find that as the carved areas get deeper, the water stays in them longer.
 Rinsing the stone off in the bowl also removes swarf so you can better see your progress.

 Cabochon Carving Fundamentals

 There are just three basic cabochon carving styles.

 - Cameo is where you cut material away from the design.
 The design stands above the surface.